guglielmino/gamma-scalping/README.md

 ---

-## The Initialization Process: Finding the Best Straddle
+## The Initialization Process: Finding the Straddle for You

 When you start the bot in `init` mode, it goes on a hunt for the most "gamma-cheap" straddle.
 The goal is to find the position that gives you the most profit potential (Gamma) for the lowest cost (Theta + Spread).